dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 To resolve the problem, use ***either*** of the following approaches:

-* Reduce the amount of data that you are putting in prerrendered state.
+* Reduce the amount of data that you are putting into the prerrendered state.
 * Increase the [SignalR message size limit](xref:blazor/fundamentals/signalr#circuit-handler-options-for-blazor-server-apps). ***WARNING***: Increasing the limit may increase the risk of Denial of service (DoS) attacks.

 ## Additional Blazor Server resources